-A News release shall be made by the Street Superintendent or, in his/her absence, the Emergency Center whenever any of the following circumstances occur.
+A News release shall be made by the Street Superintendent or the Emergency Center whenever any of the following circumstances occur.

 5.1.1 Snow Alert/Emergency based on Forecast

 Any time the National Weather Service forecasts a winter storm warning a Snow Emergency based on Forecast may be issued.